 STEP 2.
-Close TurtleWords.txt in the text editor window
+Close TurtleWords. txt in the text editor window

-▶ Behind the command center and the drawing field is a white window showing the file TurtleWords.txt.
+Behind the command center and the drawing field is a black window showing the file TurtleWords.txt.
 This is the text editor window.

 Minimize the command center and drawing field windows by clicking the button in each window's title bar.

-Then close the remaining window with TurtleWords.txt by clicking the button.
+On your worksheet, write down the first line in TurtleWords.txt.
+Then close the remaining window with TurtleWords.txt by clicking the w button.